siongui/userpages/content/articles/2018/02/09/go-get-instagram-specific-user-highlight-stories%en.rst

           packages needed.
 :og_image: https://tctechcrunch2011.files.wordpress.com/2017/12/instagram-stories-highlights-archive.png
 :adsu: yes

+**[Update]**: the method in this post can only get partial story highlights now.
+Please see my `another new post`_ for how to get the rest of story highlights.

 Interesting small program to get the JSON format data of highlight stories of a specific Instagram_ user.